TAOFOR4/Embedded_Software_Learning/README.md

-# TDD
+# Learning Embedded Software
-This is a repo for learning Test-Driven-Development with Unity CppUTest and GNU tools for embedded software
+This is a repo for learning embedded software